Why are these recruitment agencies operating at a loss?

 However, this isn’t the case for all recruitment agencies.
 Our insights show, one in seven agencies are trading at a loss this calendar year.

-The data recorded from January until August 2017, shows 13 per cent of agencies surveyed are trading at a loss.
+The data recorded from January until August 2017, shows 13 per cent of agencies surveyed is trading at a loss.

 So, why are some recruitment agencies trading at a loss?